-To access and edit the existing jdownloads_custom.css file please see the Appendix.
+To access the existing jdownloads_custom.css file please see the Appendix below.

 Sometimes however the template may load in some of its css last.
 In general the last ccs statement loaded replaces or adds to any existing css.
-The exception to this is if an earlier css statement had the shrike or exclamation character ,!.
+The exception to this is if an earlier css statement had the !important text added to the css statement.

 - Inline CSS statements have top priority.